abhishek-kumar-code/Redfish_Public/Specification.md

 #### Settings

 Setting resources represent the future state and configuration of the resource.
-This property is always associated with a resource through the Redfish.Settings annotation.
+For resources that support a future state and configuration, the response shall contain a property with the "@Redfish.Settings" annotation.
 Where the resource represents the current state, the settings resource represents the future intended state.
 The state of the resource is changed either directly, such as with a POST of an action or PUT request or indirectly, such as when a user reboots a machine outside of the Redfish Service.
+A client can also indicate its preference of when to apply future configuration for a given Settings resource.
+See properties defined in the "Settings" Redfish Schema for details of when the service actually applies the future state and configuration.

 #### Services